Forest Plan Revision

 The Pacific Southwest Region of the Forest Service is initiating land management plan revisions for the Inyo, Sierra, and Sequoia National Forests.
 In January, the public provided feedback on the Forest Service's preliminary need to change, draft Roles and Contributions, and example desired conditions.
 This feedback has been used to update these documents.The formal NEPA process has begun with the publishing of the Notice of Intent to prepare an environmental impact statement.
 A scoping letter and detailed Proposed Action have been sent to interested parties and are available on the Forest Plan Revision webpage.

-The forest plan revision team plans to hold the following public meetings during the scoping period:
+The forest plan revision team plans to hold the following public meetings:

 The bio-regional assessment for the Sierrra Nevada and the final assessment for the Sequoia National Forest have been released and can be viewed here and on the Pacific Southwest Region's planning webpage.